basekit/google-webfonts-json-encoder/README.md

 ## Quick guide

-Installation: `npm install google-webfonts-json-encoder`
+Installation: `npm install -g google-webfonts-json-encoder`

+Note: You can install it locally to your project as well.
+Remember to add the path to run it.

-Usage: `node --harmony gwjencoder -l config/google_fonts.yml -d assets/public/fonts -s=latin,latin-ext -f=woff,woff2`
+Usage: `gwjencoder -l config/google_fonts.yml -d assets/public/fonts -s=latin,latin-ext -f=woff,woff2`

 The minimun version of node needed to run it is 0.12.